-It is the second a part of the ebook this is the coronary heart of Massing’s thesis.
+It is the second part of the ebook.
+Hamilton maintains difficult warfare to stay drug-free, and Flores struggles to preserve his middle afloat and maintain from falling into dependancy himself.
+This is the coronary heart of Massing’s thesis.
 It is a tale this is familiar to the ones of us who’re lively in the field of drug policy and, similarly to students, other newshounds have instructed it before — Dan Baum (1996) and Mike Gray (1998) doing so mainly well — but I will summarize (with some details Massing overlooked or omitted) the records of drug coverage under Nixon for the reader who isn’t familiar with the story.